pantheon-systems/documentation/source/content/partials/decoupled-terminus-plugin-backend.md

     Your Decoupled Kit project has been created!
     ```

-    - You can see this project in your Pantheon account.
+    - You can see this backend project in your Pantheon account.
 Go to your Pantheon dashboard and select **Sites**.
-You will see your project listed with the **label** name you entered in the steps above.
+You will see your backend project listed with the **label** name you entered in the steps above.

 1. [Import your repository](/guides/decoupled/no-starter-kit/import-repo) to create the frontend of your Pantheon Front-End Site.